Deif1cGlue8855/Genetic-Algorithm-C-/README.md

     return 0;
 }
 ```
-This is the fitness function in my example for a word guesser
+*this example is missing the fitness function*

 ## <u>Graphs</u>

 This library has inbuilt graphing functions and different themes for them too.